smadhukumar/kafka/target/target.md

 ### About Oracle Cloud Infrastructure GoldenGate Deployments

-A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
+Oracle Cloud Infrastructure GoldenGate Deployment manages the resources it requires to function.
 The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.

 ### Objectives

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
-* Create a OCI GoldenGate deployment for Big Data
+* Create an OCI GoldenGate deployment for Big Data
 * Review the OCI GoldenGate deployment details
 * Access the OCI GoldenGate deployment console